 How would you spend two days in Amsterdam?

 Tell us below!
-And subscribe to our newsletters so you never miss a post.
+And follow us on Facebook, Instagram and Pinterest so you never miss a post!

 We thoroughly enjoyed our visit to the Rijksmuseum!
 It was one of the highlights of our trip in early-May 2022, along with Keukenhof Gardens and the Anne Frank House.
 Be sure and check the website for the Anne Frank House since tickets go on sale each Tuesday for visits six weeks later (and they do sell out).
 Keukenhof Gardens is only open eight weeks a year during tulip season and they occasionally sell out to limit crowds.